Montgomery Bell Go Green

 The mission of the Tennessee State Parks Go Green With Us program is to preserve and protect our state parks through sustainable park operations, resource conservation, and recycling.
 Program components cover a diverse array of initiatives, including energy and water conservation through equipment and operations upgrades, recycling programs, projects to enhance ecosystem health, and erosion control, among many others.

-- Montgomery Bell State Park inn, conference center, and The Forge Restaurant are all Tennessee Green Hospitality Program-certified.
+- The Lodge at Montgomery Bell State Park received a full renovation in 2020.
+The new lodge, conference center, restaurant and lounge are all Tennessee Green Hospitality Program-certified.
 This means they have systems in place that minimize energy consumption, waste, and material consumption, while encouraging environmental improvements.

-- The inn offers electric vehicle charge stations.
+- The Lodge offers electric vehicle charge stations.

 - Their golf course is part of the internationally-recognized Certified Audubon Cooperative Sanctuary Program and Groundwater Guardian Green program, which means that their course enhances the natural landscape and wildlife habitat while also improving efficiency and minimizing potentially harmful impacts of golf course operations.
 Several of the park’s program components include electric mowers and golf carts which are quiet and do not disturb wildlife, targeted watering, riparian buffers, and digital irrigation monitoring.